oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab4-analyze-driving-patterns/analyze-driving-patterns.md

-# Lab 4: Analyze drive behavior
+# Lab 4: Analyze Driving Patterns

 ## Introduction

 In this lab, you'll analyze various aspects of a truck driver's operations, including acceleration, braking, and speeding patterns, as well as vehicle conditions like fuel consumption and engine temperature.
 This analysis will help determine potential instances of dangerous or fatigued driving.

 ![lab4 Workflow](images/04_lab4_workflow.png "workflow")